 The structure of the psychoanalytic discourse makes there appear the radical impossibility of forming a psychoanalytic group.
 The absence of the analyst is reflected in the absence of any psychoanalytic group.
 This impossibility ('there is no relationship') allows us to mobilise the sense of each discourse.
-The novelty of the psychoanalytic discourse is to symbolically modify the other discourses while at the same time preserving their content (fifth chapter).
+The novelty of the psychoanalytic discourse is to symbolically modify the other discourses while at the same time preserving their stuff, étoffe. (fifth chapter).

-The real logic of the psychoanalytic discourse is to be found in the real articulation of the imaginary material and of the sense which is symbolically renewed in it.
+The real logic of the psychoanalytic discourse is to be found in the real articulation of the imaginary stuff and of the sense which is symbolically renewed in it.
 The psychoanalytic discourse has the very structure of interpretation.
 It knots the imaginary of meaning, the symbolic of sense and the real of sense (sixth chapter).

 The proposed double-looped circuit of the imaginary, of the symbolic and of the real does not come out of nowhere.
 I quoted Lacan.
-One cannot get rid of great authors.
-One can just barely be inscribed in the movement of a saying and attempt to prolong it.
-This is what is called 'reading', in this case 'to read in psychoanalysis'.
+One cannot get rid of the great authors.
+One can just barely insert oneself into the movement of a saying and attempt to prolong it.
+This is what is called 'reading', in this case 'reading in psychoanalysis'.

 I proposed a first reading of Lacan's L'étourdit, a word by word commentary, published in 2002.
-I am proposing here a second, different, loop of reading: it is no longer a matter of approaching the things said and understood in the field of psychoanalysis, even if they are Lacanian.
-It is rather a matter of engaging myself, with its risks and perils, in the act of saying proper to the psychoanalytic discourse. the imaginary, the symbolic and the real are nevertheless not sufficient.
-They culminate at an indefinite 'notall' that must be specified by a new turn.
+I am proposing here a second, different, loop (boucle) of reading: it is no longer a matter of approaching the things said and understood in the field of psychoanalysis, even if they are Lacanian.
+It is rather a matter of engaging myself, with its risks and perils, in the act of saying proper to the psychoanalytic discourse.